Era Uma Vez... Ao Vivo

 Era Uma Vez...
 Ao Vivo is the 8th album and the first live release of Brazilian singing duo Sandy & Junior.
 It's a recording from the duo's Eu Acho Que Pirei Tour, and it was filmed and recorded in São Paulo.
 It's their first record to achieve one million copies sold.

-To maintain their status as teen idols, most of their older songs were excluded from the final recording, although they were sang during the Eu Acho Que Pirei Tour.
+To maintain their status as teen idols, most of their older songs were excluded from the final recording, although they were sung during the Eu Acho Que Pirei Tour.
 There was also a cover of the Titanic's theme, My Heart Will Go On, originally performed by Celine Dion.